 We have been living on Ambergris Caye, an island off the coast of Belize for just over 1 year now and it has been wonderful.
 Met so many cool people and seen so many interesting things.
 Best of all we followed a dream made our great escape from Canadian winter.

-Ambergris Caye is the largest of some 200 cayes along the coast of Belize.
+Ambergris Caye is the largest of some 200 Cayes (Keys) along the coast of Belize.
 It is about 25 miles long and a little over a mile wide in some places and 4 miles at the widest point.
 Ambergris Caye is located on the Caribbean Sea just off the tip of Mexico’s Yucatan Peninsula.
 Being on the barrier reef makes the island a popular spot for divers.
 It is 190 miles long and the second largest living coral reef in the world.
-If you continued to the left in the picture you above would cross the cut area and headed to the north end of the island and towards Bacalar Chico channel between Ambergris and Xcalak Mexico.
+If you continued to the left in the picture above you would come across the cut area and headed to the north end of the island and towards Bacalar Chico channel between Ambergris and Xcalak Mexico.

 Ambergris Caye was a trading post in Mayan times and the narrow channel that separates Mexico and Belize was dug by the Maya to provide a trade route from the bay of Chetumal to the Caribbean.
 Following the Maya were whalers, pirates and the ancestors of present day residents many were fishermen and worked in the coconut plantations.